fiso64/slsk-batchdl/README.md

-  --pref-max-samplerate <rate>   Preferred maximum sample rate (default: 96000) --pref-strict-artist           Prefer download if filepath contains track artist --pref-banned-users <list>     Comma-separated list of users to deprioritize --pref-danger-words <list>     Comma-separated list of words that should appear in either
+  --pref-max-samplerate <rate>   Preferred maximum sample rate (default: 96000) --pref-strict-artist           Prefer download if filepath contains track artist --pref-banned-users <list>     Comma-separated list of users to deprioritize
-                                 both search result and track title or in neither of the two. (default: "mix,dj , edit,cover,(")

   -s --skip-existing             Skip if a track matching file conditions is found in the
                                  output folder or your music library (if provided)